Tilting modules and dominant dimension with respect to injective modules: Tilting modules and almost Auslander--Gorenstein algebras

-In the following, we give various properties on almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras.
-First note that an almost $n$-Auslander--Gorenstein algebra does not always have left--right symmetry (see Remark \ref{rem-I211} and Example \ref{example-HM-KY}) although a minimal $n$-Auslander--Gorenstein algebra has left-right symmetry by \cite[Proposition 4.1(a)]{IS18}.
+In the following, we give various properties of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras.
+First note that $A$ being almost $n$-Auslander--Gorenstein does not imply that $A^{\op}$ is (see Remark \ref{rem-I211} and Example \ref{ex-alag}) although $A$ being minimal $n$-Auslander--Gorenstein implies that $A^{\op}$ is (see \cite[Proposition 4.1(a)]{IS18}).
 Next we show that almost $n$-Auslander--Gorenstein algebras are Iwanaga--Gorenstein algebras.
-Recall that an artin algebra $A$ is called an \emph{$n$-Iwanaga--Gorenstein} algebra if it satisfies $\id A \le n$ and $\id A^{\op}\le n$.
+Recall that an artin algebra $A$ is called an \emph{$n$-Iwanaga--Gorenstein algebra} if it satisfies $\id A \le n$ and $\id A^{\op}\le n$.
 Note that if both $\id A$ and $\id A^{\op}$ are finite, then $\id A =\id A^{\op}$ (see \cite[Lemma 6.9]{AR91}).

 \begin{proposition} Fix an integer $n\ge 0$ and let $A$ be an artin algebra.
-Then the following statements hold. \begin{itemize} \item[(1)] $A$ is an almost $n$-Auslander--Gorenstein algebra if and only if $A$ is an $(n+1)$-Iwanaga--Gorenstein algebra with $\gdom{I}A\ge n+1$. \item[(2)] The following statements are equivalent. \begin{itemize} \item[(a)] $A$ is an almost $n$-Auslander--Gorenstein algebra with $\id A \le 1$. \item[(b)] $A$ is an almost $0$-Auslander--Gorenstein algebra. \item[(c)] $A$ satisfies $\id A \le 1$ and $\gdom{I}A=\infty$. \item[(d)] $A$ is a $1$-Iwanaga--Gorenstein algebra. \end{itemize} In particular, an almost $0$-Auslander--Gorenstein algebra is an almost $m$-Auslander--Gorenstein algebra for all integers $m\ge 0$. \item[(3)] $A$ is an almost $n$-Auslander--Gorenstein algebra with $\id A>1$ if and only if $A$ satisfies $\id A =n+1=\gdom{I}A$. \end{itemize} \end{proposition}
+Then the following statements hold. \begin{itemize} \item[(1)] $A$ is an almost $n$-Auslander--Gorenstein algebra if and only if $A$ is an $(n+1)$-Iwanaga--Gorenstein algebra with $\gdom{I}A\ge n+1$. \item[(2)] The following statements are equivalent. \begin{itemize} \item[(a)] $A$ is an almost $0$-Auslander--Gorenstein algebra. \item[(b)] $A$ is an almost $n$-Auslander--Gorenstein algebra with $\id A \le 1$. \item[(c)] $A$ satisfies $\id A \le 1$ and $\gdom{I}A=\infty$. \item[(d)] $A$ is a $1$-Iwanaga--Gorenstein algebra. \end{itemize} In particular, an almost $0$-Auslander--Gorenstein algebra is an almost $m$-Auslander--Gorenstein algebra for all integers $m\ge 0$. \item[(3)] $A$ is an almost $n$-Auslander--Gorenstein algebra with $\id A>1$ if and only if $A$ satisfies $\id A =n+1=\gdom{I}A$. \end{itemize} \end{proposition}

 \begin{proposition} Let $A$ be an artin algebra.
 Then the following statements hold. \begin{itemize} \item[(1)] For each $n \ge 0$, almost $n$-Auslander algebras coincide with almost $n$-Auslander--Gorenstein algebras with finite global dimension. \item[(2)] Almost $0$-Auslander algebras coincide with hereditary algebras. \item[(3)] $A$ is an almost $n$-Auslander algebra with $\gl A >1$ if and only if $A$ satisfies $\gl A = n+1 =\gdom{I}A$. \end{itemize} \end{proposition}